Skhmt/mfd/docs/readme.md

 # Changelog

 * 1.7.0 - 20Jan19
+  * Fixed a bug that allowed unauthorized users to replay commands in some situations
   * Added API to use media buttons, `mfd.media(_button_)`
   * Added API to get system sensors (cpu load, cpu temp, ram load, gpu temp) if you're running MFD as administrator, `mfd.sensors(_callback_)`
 * 1.6.1 - 17Dec18